-We hold 6th Form Quiz Nights every term, which are really popular and enjoyed by all the teams who are very competitive.
+We hold 6th Form quiz nights, which are really popular and enjoyed by all the teams who are very competitive.

-Many students take part in a variety of shows during the year, including the annual Fashion Show; annual Drama production, which last year was "Popstars " which are watched by audiences consisting of pupils, members of the community and members of staff.
+Many students take part in a variety of shows during the year, including the annual Fashion Show; annual Drama production, which last year was "Rock of Ages" which are watched by audiences consisting of pupils, members of the community and members of staff.

-The 6th Form Memorable Moments 2018 trips offered a residential visit to Portland Outdoor Centre - activities included climbing; kayaking; night time prison break.
-An alternative option was one day at Guildford Spectrum Centre for ice skating and bowling, followed by a day at Brighton -visiting Sussex University and then exploring the city centre.
+The 6th Form Memorable Moments 2019 trips offered a residential visit to Portland Outdoor Centre - activities included climbing, kayaking and our favourite; a night time prison break!
+An alternative option was one day at Guildford Spectrum Centre for ice skating and bowling, followed by a day at Brighton - visiting Sussex University and then exploring the city centre.